 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger terms and completeness.
-Its main weakness is that the capability description is somewhat generic in terms of specific actions — it describes observability setup at a high level without detailing specific metrics, tools, or concrete deliverables.
+This is a solid skill description with excellent trigger term coverage and clear completeness, explicitly answering both what and when.
+Its main weakness is that the capability description is somewhat generic in terms of specific actions — it could benefit from listing more concrete deliverables beyond the high-level 'monitoring, dashboards, alerting' triad.
 The Deepgram-specific focus gives it strong distinctiveness.

 Suggestions